marcus-sa/ocean-right-sizing-mutator/README.md

 To use the Ocean Right-Sizing Mutator, you need to perform the following 2 small changes:

-1. Add the following `label: value` to any Namespace that you want the mutating webhook to intercept - `ocean-rs-mutator: enabled`.
+1. Add the following `label: value` to any Namespace that you want the mutating webhook to intercept - `spot.io/mutate-resource: enabled`.
 Only Namespaces with this label will be processed as part of the mutating webhook configuration (see file - [mutatingwebhook-template.tmpl](./deployment/mutatingwebhook-template.tmpl))
-2. Add the following annotation to your deployment file - `spotinst.io/mutate-resource: enabled`.
-The webhook server will only mutate deployment that contains this label.
+2. Add the following label to your deployment file - `spot.io/mutate-resource: enabled`.
+The webhook server will only get tomutate deployment that contains this label (based on the `MutatingWebhookConfiguration` object configured while deploying the webhook).
 The webhook server will mutate the resource requests with recommendations from [Ocean Right-Sizing API](https://help.spot.io/spotinst-api/ocean/ocean-cloud-api/ocean-for-aws/get-right-sizing-recommendations/).

 Here is an example of a deployment with the annotation above: